If you have recently made the decision to buy or sell property, it’s likely you have a long list of questions regarding the legal process ahead.

 - Understanding the difference between owning a property as joint tenants or tenants-in-common

-- Dealing with shared ownership disputes
+- Dealing with joint ownership disputes

 Most flats and a significant number of houses are sold on a leasehold basis, meaning you only own the right to occupy a property for the time remaining on the lease, rather than owning the property outright.
 Many people buying leasehold property do not understand this or what being a leaseholder involves, but our expert conveyancing solicitors in West Yorkshire can assist with all leasehold property matters, including: